Chennai Metro: Integration of MRTS

-The government proposed to integrate the Chennai Mass Rapid Transit System (MRTS) into the Chennai Metro in 2017.
-In July 2018, the PwC said that the merger would cost around ₹30 billion to convert the rolling stock and install other facilities for the merger.
-On 11 May 2022, Southern Railway of the Indian Railways granted in-principle approval for the conversion of the MRTS into the metro.
-The railway would handover the MRTS to the CMRL once the expansion of the MRTS is completed and as of 2024, the extended second phase of the MRTS project, connecting Velachery with St. Thomas Mount was still under construction.
-Once the takeover is completed, Chennai Metro will upgrade the entire MRTS system including tracks, security, ticketing system and rolling stock.
+In 2017, the state government proposed to integrate the Chennai Mass Rapid Transit System (MRTS) into the Chennai Metro.
+In July 2018, PwC said that the merger would cost around ₹30 billion to convert the rolling stock and install other facilities for the merger.
+On 11 May 2022, Southern Railway of the Indian Railways granted an in-principle approval for the integration of the MRTS into the metro.
+As per the plan, the railway would handover the MRTS to the CMRL once the expansion of the MRTS is completed.
+However, the extended second phase of the MRTS project, connecting Velachery with St. Thomas Mount experienced delays, and was completed in March 2026.
+Once the takeover is completed, CMRL will upgrade the MRTS system including tracks, security, ticketing system and rolling stock.

 Metrolite

 In 2020, a light rail was proposed to connect Tambaram railway station of the existing suburban rail network with Velachery on the MRTS, as part of plans to link the different urban transit lines in the city.
 Feasibility studies for the project was commissioned in February 2023 by the Chennai Unified Metropolitan Transport Authority (CUMTA).
 In March 2024, a study was commissioned to re-assess the feasibility of establishing a new corridor connecting Tambaram with Velachery with an extension to connect with existing Guindy metro station.
 In 2025, the government decided to develop the stretch as a regular metro corridor.